NCSU-App-Development-Club/ncsuguessr-backend/README.md

 ## Local development

+1. Ensure that you have the [Prettier extension for vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed.
+This will automatically format your code whenver you save a file.
+2. Make sure your `node` version is correct by running `nvm use` from the root of this repository (same level as this README).
+If you do not have `nvm` installed, see the below section on `nvm`
-1. Install necessary dependencies using `npm install`.
+3. Install necessary dependencies using `npm install`
+4. Start docker desktop (must be running to use the docker CLI commands)
-2. Ensure the postgres database is running (see database setup section)
+5. Start a local instance of postgres via docker (see database setup section)
-3. Start LocalStack (see S3 setup section)
+6. Start LocalStack via docker (see S3 setup section)
-4. Set necessary environment variables (see config section)
+7. Set necessary environment variables (see config section)
-5. Run `npm run dev`, which will start the server with hot reloading
+8. Run `npm run dev`, which will start the server with hot reloading

 ## Database setup

-To start a local instance of a postgres database, run `docker run -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=ncsuguessr -p 5432:5432 postgres:17`
+To start a local instance of a postgres database, run `docker run -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=ncsuguessr -p 5432:5432 postgres:17`.
+Note that the postgres version is 17--this is what will be used in production, and it is best to keep development and production environments as similar as possible.

 The above command initializes the password for the `postgres` user to be `postgres`.
 If you change this, be sure to also change the value of `POSTGRES_PASSWORD` in the `.env` file .